The Detour (TV series): Broadcast

 In Canada, The Detour premiered on April 21, 2016 on The Comedy Network.

-In Latin America it premiered on June 9, 2016 on TBS Latin America.
+In Latin America it premiered on June 9, 2016 on TBS.
 It premiered on Comedy Central India on October 5, 2016.

 It is available in Australia on streaming service Stan as of January 2018.

 Reception

 On Rotten Tomatoes, the first season has an approval rating of 78% based on 23 reviews, with an average rating of 6.9/10.
 The site's critical consensus reads, "Sometimes raunchy, but often honest and endearing, The Detour brings the laughs as the story tries to find its way."
 On Metacritic, the first season holds a score of 69 out of 100, based on 19 critics.

 On Rotten Tomatoes, season two has an approval rating of 100% based on 5 reviews, with an average rating of 6.9/10.
 On Metacritic, season two has a weighted average score 77 out of 100, based on 4 critics, indicating "generally favorable reviews".